optimizely/react-sdk/README.md

 > **Caching recommendation:** The ODP segment fetch adds latency to server rendering.
 Consider caching the result per user to avoid re-fetching on every request.

-### React Server Components
+### React Server Components (v3.4.0+)

-The SDK can also be used directly in React Server Components without `OptimizelyProvider`.
+Since version 3.4.0, the SDK can be used directly in React Server Components without `OptimizelyProvider`.
 Create an instance, set the user, wait for readiness, and make decisions — all within an `async` server component:

 ```tsx
 import { createInstance } from '@optimizely/react-sdk';